biopython/biopython/Doc/install/INSTALL.rst

   Proceed ([y]/n)?

 Type "y" and the installation will start.
 Once installation is finished, you can check if the installation worked properly by doing the steps mentioned in the UNIX/Linux section above.

+Making use of Anaconda platform will ensure that you get all the dependencies required to run biopython in your system successfully.
+To get Anaconda on your system, you can refer to the instructions given here- `https://www.continuum.io/downloads <https://www.continuum.io/downloads>`_